 From the adorable to the strange to the downright incredible, here are some under the radar Aussie towns to visit next time you’re due for a holiday.

 Don’t be fooled by its name, visits to Cape Tribulation are anything but an ordeal these days.
 The closest thing Australia’s got to Jurassic Park (dinosaurs not included), the easiest way to get to Cape Tribulation is via Cairns, a two and a half hour drive away.
 Here you can disconnect from the world and its problems among Earth’s oldest rainforest and its inhabitants, such as the cassowary.
 While they’re harder to find nowadays, these dinosaur-like birds can be spotted from a safe distance in their natural environment at the Rainforest Hideaway.
 Once you’re cleansed by the rainforest, you’ll want to make a beeline for the white sandy beaches and clear blue waters of the Daintree Coast for an Ocean Safari among the Great Barrier Reef.
+At night, rest your head at Cape Trib Farm nestled within the rainforest.

 You’d be forgiven for thinking you’d accidentally travelled to Hobbiton upon arriving in Maleny, with its rolling green hills and distant mountains.
 Just under an hour’s drive away from the Sunshine Coast, this lush town boasts heapings of nature, a smattering of wineries, loads of ways to relax and some killer eats to boot.
 Stay at Spicers Tamarind Retreat and you’ll be in for a holiday that soothes the soul, complete with massages and spa treatments, luxe rooms nestled among the rainforest and delicious eats at Chef Hatted The Tamarind.
 Once you’re suitably relaxed you can sign yourself up for a multi day hike along the scenic rim, or maybe just hit up some nearby wineries.